MediaComem/comem-masrad-dfa/subjects/bootstrap/README.md

 </div>
 ```

-> The content will have a padding of `15px` from both edges, and your container will be as wide as possible.
+> The content will have a padding of `15px` from both edges, and your container will be as wide as possible, depending on the current screen width.

 #### `.container`